Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 One difference is that in Kakuro, the groups are either a horizontal line of cells or a vertical line of cells.
 Although this is true, it is not meaningful.
 In Killer Sudoku, all cells of a cage could also be in a line vertically or horizontally.

 Another difference is that in Kakuro, a single cell could be part of two different groups.
-Again, not a meaningful difference.
+Again, this is not a meaningful difference.
 In both puzzles, all that matters is that the cells add up to a certain value and the numbers in the group do not repeat.

 __Groups in Kakuro are 100% identical to cages in Killer Sudoku.__ Hopefully you got a good start on reducing these cages.
 Regardless of how much cage reduction you have already implemented, my guess is you now will need more.